ComputeCanada/software-stack/pip-which-version.md

 rely on PyPI heavily to install their packages.
 Our concern is only to provide our users with packages that are optimized for our infrastructure and that are known to be compatible with the libraries we provide.
 We therefore decided to go with local version specifiers.
 That meant we had to update our build scripts to inject this identifier into the wheels we build.
 This was however not very complicated to implement with a [simple shell script](https://github.com/ComputeCanada/wheels_builder/pull/29/files).

+Since the wheels we provide to our users already rely on PyPI, we are not concerned about blocking or filtering packages offered by PyPI, and we therefore still use `--find-links`, except we are not relying on it for prioritizing our own wheels: that is done by the local version specifiers.

+As of July 2021, we have yet to repackage all of our existing python wheels to add local version specifiers, since this will be a long endeavour, but the newly compiled ones automatically include it.
+We are therefore still relying on a `pip<21` constraint, but we should be able to lift that constraint in the future.